zravenholt/roombaChallenge/README.md

 - Outcome of the challenge is logged in Terminal

 ###### THINGS TO KNOW:
-1. The program relies on a source input file
+1. The program relies on a source input file.

-2. The default source file is `./input.txt` and that file will be used on default execution
+2. The default source file is `./input.txt` and that file will be used on default execution.

 3. If you would like to execute the challenge with a different source, an alternative file is provided (`./input2.txt`), or you can make your own.
-   - To change source input, **edit line 4 in roombaChallenge.js** to point to the newly desired file
+   - To change source input, **edit line 4 in roombaChallenge.js** to point to the newly desired file.

-4. The program ***DOES MAKE ASSUMPTIONS*** when dealing with source data, in particular how the input file is structured
+4. The program ***DOES MAKE ASSUMPTIONS*** when dealing with source data, in particular how the input file is structured.

 5. If you provide your own input files, make sure they are formatted correctly or else the program may not work properly.
-   - Only provide two positive integers per row, with a space between them and nothing before/after them
+   - Only provide two positive integers per row, with a space between them and nothing before/after them.
-   - The first row is always the room dimensions
+   - The first row is always the room dimensions.
-   - The second row is always the starting position of the roomba
+   - The second row is always the starting position of the roomba, make sure it is within the dimensions of the room.
-   - Every row following that (except the last row) is a location of dirt
+   - Every row following that (except the last row) is a location of dirt in the room.
    - The last row should be `NSEW` cardinal directions; there should be no row (even empty rows) below that one.

 ###### CHALLENGE BRIEFING: